Sathwik332004/java-database-capstone/schema-design.md

 ## MySQL Database Design

-This Section defines the MongoDB schema for storing **prescriptions**, which complements the MySQL relational schema used for appointments, doctors, and patients.
-Since prescriptions often involve unstructured and evolving data like medications, notes, and dosage schedules, MongoDB is a natural fit.
+This section defines the MySQL database schema for the Smart Clinic Management System.
+It includes tables for patients, doctors, appointments, admins, payments, and optional clinic locations.
+Each table follows a clear structure and is explained with design decisions and constraints.

 ---